 - Since 2018 the AMA has initiated Make Music Day Australia on June 21 each year, joining over 800 cities and places globally in celebrating Music Making

 - The AMA website helps our members to be found online.
-It provides a searchable products database of member’s products, dealer profiles, locations and weblinks.
-And we’re social too, promoting the music making message and promoting music retailers with our ‘Ask Your Local Music Store Campaign’
+It provides a searchable products database of member’s products, dealer profiles, locations and links.

 - Brought the Weekend Warriors concept to Australia creating thousands of customers, and now supporting the accessibility of the program to its member retailers.

-- Funded the establishment of Music play for Life, created the concept and promoted the funding of Music Count Us In by the Government- over 500,000 kids each year benefit from this program, it involves around 20,000 teachers and is the biggest provider of professional development in music for teaching in the country.
-Funded by the Federal government for the next two years.
+- Funded the establishment of Music play for Life, created the concept and promoted the funding of Music Count Us In by the Government- over 500,000 kids each year benefited from this program.

 Your association Advocates for music education

 - Writing submissions and advocating in every possible forum for improvements to systems that deliver music education in Australia.

 - Collaborating with likeminded organisations, including as part of the Advisory Group for the Music Education: Right From The Start initiative.

 - Drafted the Terms of reference for the National Review of School Music Education (2005).